Adjunct Associate Professor

 S.O.
 Conte Anadromous Fish Research Center

 Dr. Letcher’s area of research is population ecology.
-Particular interests include: evolutionary ecology of stream salmonids, integrated modelling of population dynamics, development of models for forecasting effects on environmental change on population persistence, decision science applications, data visualization, and application of model results to management problems.
+Particular interests include: the evolutionary ecology of stream salmonids, integrated modeling of population dynamics, development of models for forecasting effects on environmental change on population persistence, decision science applications, data visualization, and application of model results to management problems.

 See http://www.lsc.usgs.gov/?q=cafb-population-dynamics-personnel for more details

 - Development of web applications to aid natural resource management [ecosheds.org]

 - Integration of survey data with capture-recapture models to characterize population trends across space